SmitPanchal1999/HelpingHands/README.md

 # HelpingHands

-- Technologies used to made this project: Android Studio, Firebase Database
+- Technologies used to made this project: Android Studio, Firebase Database.